CV

 PROF. DR. GISELA SCHMALZ

-She has worked in film and television before turning her attention to researching the impact of new technologies on society and the economy.
-Since 2006, she has been teaching as a professor of strategic management, leadership and business ethics.
+She has worked in film and television before turning her attention to researching the impact of new technologies on society and on public and private companies.
+She has more than 20 years of experience as a strategy consultant and as a Professor of Strategic Management, Leadership and Business Ethics for international Master´s and MBA-students.

 FOCUS OF RESEARCH

-• the impact of Artificial Intelligence on individuals and society
+• The Impact of Artificial Intelligence on Individuals, Society and Businesses

 BOOKS